mikebarlow/MyCal/README.md

 ## Introduction

-MyCal is a PSR-2 compliant package used for generating calendars and associated events easily.
-The calendar also comes with easy methods to generate a table based view for the calendar.
-Everything is also object orientated for easy use.
+MyCal is a PSR-2 compliant package used for generating calendars in an object orientated way.
+Built in are helpers for generating a HTML table for the requested dates.

+**This package is still a work in progress and the eventual goal is to add event support to provide an easy to use Calendar / Events Package.**

 ## Requirements